awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 + For RIPE, add the certificate as a new "descr" field for your address range\.
 Do not add it to the comments section for your organization\.
 + For APNIC, email the certificate to [helpdesk@apnic\.net](mailto:helpdesk@apnic.net) to manually add it to the "remarks" field for your address range\.
 Send the email using the APNIC authorized contact for the IP addresses\.

 ### 3\.
-Create an ROA object in your RIR<a name="byoip-create-roa-object"></a>
+Create a ROA object in your RIR<a name="byoip-create-roa-object"></a>

-Create an ROA object to authorize the Amazon ASNs 16509 and 14618 to advertise your address range, as well as the ASNs that are currently authorized to advertise the address range\.
+Create a ROA object to authorize the Amazon ASNs 16509 and 14618 to advertise your address range, as well as the ASNs that are currently authorized to advertise the address range\.
 For the AWS GovCloud \(US\) Region, authorize ASN 8987\.
-You must set the maximum length to the size of the smallest prefix that you want to bring \(for example, /24\)\.
+You must set the maximum length to the size of the CIDR that you are bringing in\.
+The most specific IPv4 prefix you can bring is /24\.
+The most specific IPv6 address range that you can bring is /48 for CIDRs that are publicly advertised and /56 for CIDRs that are not publicly advertised\.

+**Important**
+If you are creating a ROA object for Amazon VPC IP Address Manager \(IPAM\), when you create the ROAs, for IPv4 CIDRs you must set the maximum length of an IP address prefix to `/24`\.
+For IPv6 CIDRs, if you are adding them to an advertisable pool, the maximum length of an IP address prefix must be `/48`\.
+This ensures that you have full flexibility to divide your public IP address across AWS Regions\.
+IPAM enforces the maximum length you set\.
+For more information about BYOIP addresses to IPAM, see [Tutorial: BYOIP address CIDRs to IPAM](https://docs.aws.amazon.com/vpc/latest/ipam/tutorials-byoip-ipam.html) in the *Amazon VPC IPAM User Guide*\.

 It might take up to 24 hours for the ROA to become available to Amazon\.
 For more information, consult your RIR:
 + ARIN — [ROA Requests](https://www.arin.net/resources/rpki/roarequest.html)
 + RIPE — [Managing ROAs](https://www.ripe.net/manage-ips-and-asns/resource-management/certification/resource-certification-roa-management)
 + APNIC — [Route Management](https://www.apnic.net/wp-content/uploads/2017/01/route-roa-management-guide.pdf)

-When you migrate advertisements from an on\-premises workload to AWS, you must create an ROA for your existing ASN before creating the ROAs for Amazon's ASNs\.
+When you migrate advertisements from an on\-premises workload to AWS, you must create a ROA for your existing ASN before creating the ROAs for Amazon's ASNs\.
 Otherwise, you might see an impact to your existing routing and advertisements\.

 **Note**
 This step is not required for non\-publicly advertised IPv6 address space\.